Everything You Should Know About a GoDaddy Domain Appraisal

 - Organic Traffic: Many people think Google ranks a website by its age, but that’s not as clear-cut as it may seem.
 Google doesn’t care about age as much as it does its organic traffic.
 The reason is simple: The more traffic a site receives, the more money its owner can make so work on increasing organic traffic.
 Whether that means they plan to redirect the traffic to another URL or set up an affiliate site, a site with sizable traffic is worth its weight in gold.

 - Comparable Domains: Just like in real estate and other auctions, appraisals take into consideration relevant domains.
-If your domain is the pet food niche, for instance, a Godaddy domain appraisal will consider what people paid for other pet food websites.
+If your domain is the pet food niche, for instance, a Godaddy appraisal will consider what people paid for other pet food websites.
+In the Comparable Domains Sold section, GoDaddy provides a detailed list of similar domains along with their respective sale prices.
 If your website is in a niche that’s not in very high demand, the final amount will suffer.

 - Reputation: Here’s a fun fact: The term “google” used to refer to a number that started with 1 and was trailed by 100 zeroes.
 In 1995, you could buy the domain “Google.com" for a few dollars, at most.
-Today, it’s worth millions.
+Today, its domain name's value is in the millions.
 The reason is because of branding.
 The same principle applies to your website.
 The more recognizable your website’s branding is, the better price you can fetch at its domain sale.

 - Keywords: For you to have a valuable domain, it needs to be short, spelled right, and loaded with a high-value keyword.
 Even though a URL is a minor ranking factor, one with a recognizable keyword will still generate traffic.